chuchito04/wp-headless-web/README.md

 ## 2.- Once you have Wordpress installed, go to plugins and install GraphQL:

-## 3.- Locate wp.astro and edit url for your current GraphQL API, ENJOY.
+## 3.- Locate wordpressQuery.ts inside graphql folder, and edit URL for your current GraphQL API, ENJOY.